archer-65/personal-website/content/posts/Emacs.md

   ;; when it's idle.
 However, if the idle delay is too long, we run the risk of ;; runaway memory usage in busy sessions.
 If it's too low, then we may as well ;; not be using gcmh at all.
-  (setq gcmh-idle-delay 'auto ; Default 15 seconds
+  (setq gcmh-idle-delay 1 ; Default 15 seconds
         gcmh-auto-idle-delay-factor 10
         gcmh-high-cons-threshold (* 16 1024 1024)) ; 16MB
   :require t